Evansville Lutheran School

 Evansville Lutheran School is a private, Lutheran parochial elementary school located in Evansville, Indiana, in the United States.
 Established in 1971, Evansville Lutheran School is the first parochial Lutheran school.
 The school is affiliated with the Lutheran Church–Missouri Synod.

 Overview

 The school is based on the ideas and concepts of Martin Luther.
-Originally the school was divided into two sections: the Early Childhood Campus "ECC", holding K-4 and the Middle Upper Grade Campus "MUG", holding 5–8.
+The school was originally divided into two sections: the Early Childhood Campus (ECC) for grades K–4 and the Middle Upper Grade Campus (MUG) for grades 5–8.